 With this annual symposium we aim to provide a forum for interdisciplinary debate around the challenges presented.
 We will explore technical, social and economical barriers as well as opportunities in search of practical, innovative, socially acceptable and meaningful solutions.

-The Symposium will be collocated with the WebSci18 Conference.
-This will take place at Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081 HV Amsterdam, The Netherlands.
+The Symposium is also part of the ICT4D course and will take place at Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081 HV Amsterdam, The Netherlands.
+Room HG 10A00.

 Registration is required, for participation.